 ONLY 1 thing was nice hehehhe WE DIDN'T NEED VISA,TOURIST CARD for CUBA...We are Macedonian passports holders....

-Better go to Dominican Republic,Mexico,Brazil,Kenya !!! over 4 years ago
+Better go to Dominican Republic,Mexico,Brazil,Kenya !!! almost 5 years ago

 Well my thoughts on Cuba are the opposite of the other poster!